Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 The Weatherization Assistance Program for low-income households tends to serve the residents of Minnesota with 1 to 4-unit homes.
 The applicant must also demonstrate a minimum income below 200%, as highlighted by federal poverty income guidelines.

-Go to their website to know whether or not you are eligible for the utility program, and complete a joint application for Weatherization and Energy Assistance Program.
+Go to their website to know whether or not you are eligible for the utility program, and complete a joint application for the Weatherization and Energy Assistance Program.
 Next, mail the same to your local CAP agency to complete the process.

-4. 4U2 Program
+4U2 Program

 • An applicant should be the renter or owner of the property.
 Also, they should live on the property.